Your shopping cart is empty.

 I hope you enjoy my artistic efforts.
-You can see three of my paintings on display in the St. Petersburg College faculty art show at the Leepa-Rattner Museum in Tarpon Springs through December 30th.
+You can see several of my paintings on display in the St. Petersburg College faculty art show at the Leepa-Rattner Museum in Tarpon Springs from September 19, 2020-February 9, 2021..

 Thanks for reading my blog and I hope you have happy holidays.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 The Art Storefronts Organization has verified that this business has provided a returns & exchanges policy for all art purchases.

 7-day money back guarantee from receipt of the painting if you are not totally satisfied with your purchase.
 No questions asked.
 The artwork must be returned undamaged and in the original packaging.
 Return shipping cost is at the customer’s expense.
 The customer must insure artwork for the full sales price for the return.

 This website provides a secure checkout with SSL encryption.